-Derivatives are not used to attain the environmental or social characteristics promoted by the Sub-Fund.
+The Sub-Fund does not use derivatives as part of its investment policy and accordingly, does not use them to attain the environmental and social characteristics promoted by the Sub-Fund.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?